hyperledger/besu-docs/docs/Reference/API-Methods.md

 !!! note
     The `TRACE` API methods are not enabled by default for JSON-RPC.
 Use the [`--rpc-http-api`](CLI/CLI-Syntax.md#rpc-http-api) or [`--rpc-ws-api`](CLI/CLI-Syntax.md#rpc-ws-api) options to enable the `TRACE` API methods.

+    The TRACE API is an more concise alternative to the [DEBUG API](#debug-methods).

 ### trace_replayBlockTransactions

-Provides detailed tracing of transaction processing.
+Provides transaction processing tracing.

 !!! important
-    Either your node must be an archive node (that is, synchronised without using pruning or fast sync) or the requested block must be within the last 1024 blocks.
+    Your node must be an archive node (that is, synchronised without pruning or fast sync) or the requested block must be within the last 1024 blocks.

 **Parameters**